FindLiad/Data-Backed-Decision-Making-for-Youtube-Campaigns/index.md

 ---

 {% comment %}
-Render README starting at our CAR "Summary" section (or fallback to generic "## Summary").
+Render README starting at our CAR "Summary" (or generic "## Summary"), then split at "## Table of Contents".
-Then split at "## Table of Contents".
-We remove the built-in “Back to top” at the end of the CAR block and reinsert it **after** the injected mobile Author Card, so on mobile/compressed desktop the link appears below the author—matching Project 2.
+We convert the CAR's inline back-to-top into a classed element (car-backlink) so CSS can toggle visibility by breakpoint, and we inject a second (backlink--injected) AFTER the mobile Author card.
 {% endcomment %}

 {% capture readme_raw %}{% include_relative README.md %}{% endcapture %}